Agon-Scuffe/Agon-Scuffe/README.md

 ## Hi there 👋
-My Name is Ethan Spurgeon
-My Major is Information Technology and Cybersecurity
+My Name is Ethan Spurgeon and my Major is Information Technology and Cybersecurity

 <!--